csm_nigeria_landwirtschaft_162.1030_28b337ccf6.jpg

 Project Number: 162.1030

-Due to climatic changes and the effects of many years of unsustainable use of natural resources, the livelihoods of many people in northeastern Nigeria are threatened.
-Together with its partners, Mission 21 is trying to counteract these challenging living conditions.
-To this end, they impart knowledge to the local population in the areas of sustainable agriculture and environmental protection.
-In this way, the population is empowered to secure their livelihoods in the long term, sustainably and independently.
+Due to climatic changes and the effects of many years of environmentally damaging use of natural resources, many people in north-eastern Nigeria are threatened in their existence.
+Together with its partner organizations and churches, Mission 21 is trying to counteract these challenging living conditions.
+The local population can take part in educational programs in the areas of sustainable agriculture and environmental protection, enabling them to secure their livelihoods sustainably and independently in the long term.

 Background information

 Nigeria is rich in natural resources.
-However, these are often not used sustainably and are unevenly distributed.
-The population in the northeast of the country, whose development has been neglected by the state for decades, is particularly disadvantaged.
-The region is also affected by climate changes such as longer dry seasons and heavier rainfall, and unsustainable use of natural resources.
-These include, for example, the excessive use of chemical fertilizers and large-scale deforestation, as well as pollution from waste and plastics.
-The effects of this include soil erosion, declining soil fertility and contaminated groundwater, which in turn jeopardizes the supply of food for the population, which is largely dependent on agriculture.
-Together with its partners, Mission 21 is addressing these issues and promoting the sustainable use of natural resources and the protection of the environment.
+However, these are often used in ways that are harmful to the environment and are unevenly distributed.
+The population in the north-east of the country is particularly disadvantaged, having received hardly any structural support from the state for decades.
+The region is also affected by climate change such as longer dry seasons and heavier rainfall, environmentally harmful use of natural resources such as the excessive use of chemical fertilizers and large-scale deforestation, as well as environmental pollution caused by waste and plastic.
+The effects of this include soil erosion, declining soil fertility and contaminated groundwater, which in turn jeopardizes the supply of food to the population that is largely dependent on agriculture.
+Together with its partner organizations and churches, Mission 21 is tackling this problem and promoting the sustainable use of natural resources and the protection of the environment.

 Project goals